intel-analytics/ipex-llm/docs/docs/APIGuide/Module.md

 Use `evaluate` on the model for evaluation.
 The parameter `dataset` (Scala) or `val_rdd` (Python) is the validation dataset, and `vMethods` (Scala) or `val_methods`(Python) is an array of ValidationMethods.
 Refer to [Metrics](Metrics.md) for the list of defined ValidationMethods.

-For most cnn models, you can set `bigdl.engineType` as **mkldnn** to get better performance when doing evaluation.
+For most CNN models, it's recommended to enable MKL-DNN acceleration by specifying `bigdl.engineType` as `mkldnn` for evaluation.

 **Scala example**
 ```scala